victorroz/rozario96/README.md

 ![alt text](https://github.com/rozario96/rozario96/blob/master/github-banner.png)

-Hi, I'm Victor - a freelance **web developer** and has been professionally connected with the web development industry and information technology for quite some time now.
+Hi, I'm Victor - a freelance **web developer** and have been professionally connected with the web development industry and information technology for quite some time now.

 ## I work with .. 🚀
 - HTML .
 CSS .
 JavaScript